Counseling helps you do your best

 In addition to, or sometimes instead of, counseling, there are things we can do to make living our lives a little easier.
 Check out some ideas for managing stress, depression, anxiety, homesickness, and more.

-Let Student Affairs know if you are concerned that an FLC student or employee may be a victim of an assault, harassment or discrimination.
-You may choose to report anonymously.
+Report anonymosly if you are concerned an FLC student or employee may be a victim of assault, harassment, or discrimination.

 Report student behavior to your department chair or supervisor.
 Call 911 for emergencies.

 An interactive and informative workshop about romantic relationships.
 Learn basic skills and information about establishing, maintaining, and exiting a romantic relationship.

 The Anxiety Toolbox is a free three-part workshop series designed to help you better recognize your anxiety symptoms and triggers while learning strategies for coping with and reducing your anxiety symptoms.
 College students commonly experience stress/anxiety.
 This workshop is designed to build on each topic presented in the previous workshop, therefore, attendance of all three sessions is encouraged.
 Each member will have the opportunity to create their own plan to manage their anxiety symptoms utilizing tools learned in the workshop.

 Day/Time: 5-6pm Mondays, April 11, 18 and 25Location: Dev Space (Room 139 Reed Library)

 Join us for the Recognition Insight and Openness (RIO) Workshop 11-12pm on April 5, 12 and 19.
 Build skills to help you manage your emotions by developing an understanding of your concerns, learning ways to view and approach your concerns and increase ways to live with a wide range of emotions.